PROVIDENCE AND BEYOND

 Thayer Street is the heart of College Hill.
 There is an assortment of affordable restaurants offering an eclectic range of cuisines and numerous coffee shops, as well as the Brown Bookstore and other music, clothing and convenience shops — all within a few steps of the main campus.
 Thayer Street is also home to the Avon Cinema, a 1930s-era movie theater that is now a showcase for independent films.

 Waterplace Park in downtown Providence is a quick walk down College Hill.
 Water Fire, an art installation of burning braziers along the Providence and Woonasquatucket rivers, is a regular summer event.
-At the far end of the park is the Providence Place Mall, anchored by Nordstrom's, Brooks Brothers and Tiffany & Co., which offers the usual lineup of dining and shopping opportunities, as well as mainstream and IMAX movie theatres.
+At the far end of the park is the Providence Place Mall, anchored by Nordstrom's, Brooks Brothers and Tiffany & Co., which offers the usual lineup of dining and shopping opportunities, as well as mainstream and IMAX movie theaters.

 Rhode Island has a special appeal for thespians and theater-goers, and both are served well.
 In addition to the nationally acclaimed Trinity Repertory Company, the smallest state in the Union boasts the Providence Black Repertory Company, as well as the Perishable, Gamm, and Second-Story theaters — all within a few miles.